ANTO-REMY/snake_xenzia/README.md

 # Snake Game

-This is a simple implementation of the classic Snake game using JavaScript and HTML5 canvas.
+This is a simple implementation of the classic Snake game using JavaScript.

 ## Features
 - Basic snake movement